Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 <img src="/assets/readmeAssets/menuView.jpg">

-Add descriptive text here
-  Bullet if you need them
-  - Bullet 1
-  - Bullet 2
-  - Bullet 3

 ## **<ins>UX</ins>**
 Once the concept or the site was developed, as part of the UX design phase it I decided to make the site a one page site with distinctive containers for each section.
 The site would have 5 major components,

    - Header
    - Introduction
    - Destinations Information.
    - Interactive Map
    - Form
    - Footer

 Bootstrap was chosen as the main library for the major design elements, it provides the responsiveness required to ensure the site looks good and works well across all device sizes.
 On top of bootstrap, custom CSS was used to provide a unique look an feel and set the site apart.